National Tramway Museum: Passenger services

 The tramway is generally operated whenever the museum is open.
 Depending on the time of year and level of demand, a two or three car service is normally provided.
 If a two car service is operated, trams pass on the double-track section in the street.
 If three trams are in service, trams pass both in the loop at Wakebridge and in the street.

 On special occasions, up to 18 tramcars can be operated, with trams operating in convoys of two or three through the single track sections.
-The convoys pass each other on the in the street, at Wakebridge, and at Glory Mine terminus.
+The convoys pass each other on the street, at Wakebridge, and at Glory Mine terminus.

 The tramway has a 1969 tram from Berlin, which was converted to allows visitors with disabilities to travel the line, with the provision of a wheelchair lift and wider doors.
-This tram is now out of use, and the museum is fundraising for a new access tram: Blackpool 645.
+This tram is now out of use, and the museum is fundraising for a new access tram based on a 1987 tram from Blackpool.